ESBenchmark/ESBench/docs/guide/typescript.md

 ## Supported Compilers

-When started, ESBench installs an [ESM Loader Hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) to transform TS files.
+When started, ESBench installs [ESM Loader Hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) to transform TS files.

-When importing a TS file for the first time, ESBench will detect installed compilers use the following steps:
+When importing a TS file for the first time, ESBench will detect installed compilers by the steps:

 1. If `@swc/core` installed, use [SWC](https://github.com/swc-project/swc).
 2. If `esbuild` installed, use [esbuild](https://github.com/evanw/esbuild) .